zuriel-diaz/FormBuilder/Readme.md

 ```javascript
 fields = [{"name":"first_name","type":"input","others":{"input_type":"text","label":"First Name","placeholder":"First name"}}]
 ```
-- Select element: We need to generate an object with the following fields:
+- **Select element**: We need to generate an object with the following fields:
   -- **name**: html select name.
   -- **type**: select
   --**others**: this is an object and we need to define the following fields: